adavasam/power-outage/README.md

   frameborder="0"
 ></iframe>
 The vertical line in red represents the observed TVD statistic, with a p-value of 0.128.
 Since this p-value is greater than the alpha=0.05 threshold, we fail to reject the null hypothesis.
 Therefore, we can conclude that the missingness of CUSTOMERS.AFFECTED is not dependent on CLIMATE.CATEGORY.

+## Hypothesis Testing
+I ran a permutation test to determine whether the population distributions vary between a 'warm' and 'cold' climate category.
+Determining the answer to this can help justify whether the cause of a power outage can also be influenced by the population of a cold or warm area.

+**Null Hypothesis:** Alternative Hypothesis: In the entire dataset, the population of people in 'cold' and 'warm' climate categories have the same distribution, and the observed differences in our samples are due to random chance.

+**Alternative Hypothesis:** A 'cold' climate category has a larger population than the 'warm' climate category.

+**Test Statistic and Significance Level:** Difference in group means (warm - cold), with alpha=0.05.

+After permuting the group means, the following distribution below was created:

+<iframe
+  src="assets/permutation-test.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+The observed difference is shown in the vertical red line.
+With the p-value being 0.001, which is less than the significance threshold of 0.05, we reject the null hypothesis.
+It appears to be the case that a 'cold' climate category generally has higher populations than a 'warm' climate category.